model-checking/kani/kani-docs/src/tutorial-real-code.md

 Much like needing to put bounds on loops, these can be hard to model since you needs to put bounds on their size, too.

 3. I/O code.
-RMC doesn't model I/O, so if you're depending on behavior like reading/writing to a file, you won't be able to prove anything.
+Kani doesn't model I/O, so if you're depending on behavior like reading/writing to a file, you won't be able to prove anything.
 This is one obvious area where testability helps provability: often we separate I/O and "pure" computation into different functions, so we can unit test the latter.

 4. Deeper call graphs.